-Follow this simple Sugar Cookie Guide for baking up the best sugar cookies you could ever imagine.
+I have received so many questions and comments regarding sugar cookies that I decided to repost this helpful sugar cookie guide.
+Follow this simple guide for baking up the best sugar cookies you could ever imagine.

 Which sugar cookie dough will work best with my cookie cutter?

-- Cracked Sugar Cookies just require an ice cream scoop or a walnut size piece dough rolled into a ball then rolled in sugar.
-No cookie cutter is required for this recipe
+- Cracked Sugar Cookies just require an ice cream scoop or a walnut-size piece of dough rolled into a ball then rolled in sugar.
+No cookie-cutter is required for this recipe

 - Sour Cream Sugar Cookies have a very soft dough that does not hold its shape well.
 I simply cookie cutter is best with little or no detail.